Kian121/Multinational-Retail-Data-Centralisation/README.md

 ## Introduction
 This multinational Retail data centralisation project is a comprehensive solution designed to streamline extraction, cleaning and querying data from multiple sources.
 The goal is to provide a reliable, efficient, and user-friendly tool for organised data storage and usage.

 Scenario: You work for a multinational company that sells various goods across the globe.
 Currently, their sales data is spread across many different data sources making it not easily accessible or analysable by current members of the team.
 In an effort to become more data-driven, your organisation would like to make its sales data accessible from one centralised location.
-Your first goal will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.
-You will then query the database to get up-to-date metrics for the business.
+The first task will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.
+The database will then be queried to get up-to-date metrics for the business.

 The primary goal of this project is to establish a centralized database system that consolidates the company's sales data, serving as a unified source of truth.

-This project extracts data from the following:
+This project extracts data from the following data types

 AWS RDS database
 AWS S3 bucket PDF
 AWS S3 bucket CSV
 AWS S3 bucket JSON
 REST API JSON

+Cleans the data and once cleaned uploads to the allocated database to later be queried and analysed.

 ## Installation Instructions
 Prerequisites: Ensure that you have the necessary pre-installed software ond dependencies installed on your system.